-Please find a copy of the Concussion Information Sheet from the CDC here.
-New Jersey state law requires that all parents and student-athletes read and sign a concussion information sheet electronically prior to participating in school athletics.
+Please find a copy of the Concussion Information Sheet from the CDC here and the NJ State Department of Education's brochure on Sudden Death in Young Athletes here .
+New Jersey state law requires that all parents and student-athletes read and sign a concussion information sheet and a cardiac death in young athletes brochure electronically, prior to participating in school athletics.
+The electronic signatures are a part of the registration forms.
 The Hun School of Princeton Head Injury Guidelines can be found here.
-Please contact the Director of Athletics or School Nurse if you have any questions.
+Please contact Carol Smith, director of health services, if you have any questions.

 The Hun School Student (and parent) Directory is password protected and located on RaiderNet.
 The Directory will be updated and passwords will be distributed to new families in September.

 The dress code is outlined in detail in the 2014 – 2015 Middle School and Upper School Student Handbooks, which will be available towards the end of July.
 Please note, there are changes in both divisions pertaining especially to the girls’ dress code.
 Parents and students are encouraged to read the requirements carefully.